Why Do I Need an Estate Plan?

 Knowing that your estate and your wishes are protected by legal experts in estate planning in Rancho Cucamonga can give you peace of mind.
 A properly designed estate plan should provide you with the documents needed to:

-1. Avoid a prolonged, unnecessary court action (probate) to have your assets transferred in an effective and efficient manner to the person(s) or charities of your choice;
+Avoid a prolonged, unnecessary court action (probate) and ensure your assets are transferred efficiently to the person(s) or charities of your choice;

-2. Make sure the person(s) you most trust are named to handle your health and finances in the event you are incapacitated or following your demise;
+Make sure the people you trust most are legally authorized to handle your health and financial decisions if you become incapacitated or pass away;

-3. Provide those persons with flexibility not allowed in a probate action;
+Provide your chosen representatives with flexibility that is not available in a formal probate proceeding;

 What is Included?

-Not only will you receive a trust (a Will is not sufficient to avoid Probate) that is tailored to your specific needs by attorneys specializing in estate planning in Rancho Cucamonga, you will receive the appropriate Powers of Attorney for the management of finances and your health care needs and a detailed review of your assets to make sure your plan covers all of your personal and real property, not just those that would be placed in a trust.
+Not only will you receive a trust (a Will alone is not enough to avoid probate) tailored to your unique needs by attorneys experienced in estate planning in Rancho Cucamonga, but you will also receive the appropriate Powers of Attorney for financial management and health care decisions.
+We also conduct a detailed review of your assets to make sure your plan covers all personal and real property — not just those placed into a trust.

-For example, we look at the beneficiary designations on your IRAs and 401(k) accounts, your insurance policies, annuities, pay-on-death accounts, and joint tenancy assets so that all of your assets, regardless of how held, pass to your beneficiaries in a coordinated and cost-effective manner.
+For example, we review beneficiary designations on IRAs and 401(k) accounts, life insurance policies, annuities, pay-on-death accounts, and jointly held assets.
+This ensures that everything you own, regardless of how it is titled, passes to your beneficiaries in a coordinated and cost-effective manner.

 How Long Does it Take?

-Drafts of estate plans are usually provided to our clients within 2-weeks (or sooner if there is urgency) after being hired.
-After our clients review their drafts and any changes are made, a signing can usually be scheduled as quickly as their schedules allow.
+Drafts of estate plans are typically provided within two weeks of being hired — sooner if there is urgency.
+After you review the drafts and any revisions are made, signing appointments can be scheduled promptly based on your availability.

 How Much Will It Cost?

-We do not charge for the initial interview and at the end of your first meeting, our attorneys will provide you with a flat or estimated fee for most estate plans.
-Generally, an estate plan which includes a revocable trust will cost approximately $2,000 to $3,000 depending on the number of assets involved and the general complexity of the plan.
+We do not charge for the initial consultation.
+At the end of your first meeting, our attorneys will provide a flat or estimated fee for your estate plan.
+In most cases, a comprehensive estate plan that includes a revocable living trust ranges from $2,000 to $3,000, depending on the number of assets and overall complexity.